 However, you also mentioned that you were a minor at the time.
 Typically, contracts with minors cannot be enforced.
 That could mean you are off the hook.

 Because this is a complicated situation, I would recommend you talk with a consumer law attorney who can explain your rights.
-Call the Collection Complaint Hotline at 888-711-5143 for a free, confidential case evaluation.
+Find out how to get FREE or low cost legal advice about debt collection from a consumer law attorney here.